marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 IV.
 Current Results
 -------------------

-In this section we provide some of the current results and the artifacts produced during the period of three months (from August 2021 until October 2021) as we started the study method presented in the section above.
+In this section, we provide some of the current results and the artifacts produced during the period of three months (from August 2021 until October 2021) as we started the study method presented in the section above.

 A. Design and Planning
 ======================

-Our bioinformatics team, through the years, was delivering bioinformatics pipelines for many omics: transcriptome, genomics and metagenomics.
-For each one there is a common toolset for the pipeline building development.
-It is up to the bioinformatician to analyze the biological problem that will be solved, define the tools and algorithms available for each variant calling step from the DNA digital sequences to the genomic variants and build an automated pipeline that perform all these tasks using the computational resources.
-During the design and Planning stage our team discuss with our clients (medical specialists and biologists) to have a common and clear understanding about the main requirements for the pipeline that will be associated to a research project or a novel genetic test available for our patients.
+Our bioinformatics team, through the years, was delivering bioinformatics pipelines for many omics: transcriptome, genomics, and metagenomics.
+For each one there is a common toolset for pipeline building development.
+It is up to the bioinformatician to analyze the biological problem that will be solved, define the tools and algorithms available for each variant calling step from the DNA digital sequences to the genomic variants, and build an automated pipeline that performs all these tasks using the computational resources.
+During the Design and Planning stage, our team discusses with our clients (medical specialists and biologists) to have a common and clear understanding of the main requirements for the pipeline that will be associated with a research project or a novel genetic test available for our patients.
 Inspired by the
-Product Canvas , explained at our background section, we proposed and created a Bioinformatics Pipeline Canvas (BPC)  [#]_.
-Our canvas is a collaborative tool that includes Agile , scientific methdology, adapted to facilitate the technical discussions between our bioinformaticians, biologist and geneticists.
+Product Canvas explained in our background section, we proposed and created a Bioinformatics Pipeline Canvas (BPC)  [#]_.
+Our canvas is a collaborative tool that includes Agile, scientific methodology, adapted to facilitate the technical discussions between our bioinformaticians, biologist, and geneticists.
 The main goal is to have an overall picture to model the pipeline.
 We will use it as a validation method for checking all the requirements to have a pipeline implemented: Which are the inputs/outs expected for each step of the pipeline, the tools required for each pipeline component (task) and the performance criteria that will be considered before being released to a production environment.

-At the figure :ref:`egfig4` , we show an example of a full-filled canvas in one of our internal trainings.
-The artifact is available as open-source template at the miro.com [#]_.
+At the figure :ref:`egfig4` , we show an example of a full-filled canvas in one of our internal training.
+The artifact is available as an open-source template at miro.com [#]_.

 .. figure:: figure4.png
    :align: center